cl-victor1/CS61A/README.md

 [https://cs61a.org/](https://cs61a.org/)

 ## Note
-All the solutions provided for assignments and projects are accurate, and I have additionally furnished solutions for optional problems.
+All my solutions provided for homeworks, labs and projects are accurate, and I have additionally furnished solutions for optional problems.